msavin/MeteorCandy-meteor-admin-dashboard-devtool/README.md

 ## Configuration Sample

 Feel free to browse the `./meteor-candy-config` folder to see configuration options and their associated documentation.
-Here is a quick example of how easy it is to configure a table. **Meteor Candy will automatically set up pagination, search, sorting, and more.** Meteor Candy will not release any additional data beyond what you specify in the `fields` array.
+Here is an example of how easy it is to configure a table. **Meteor Candy will automatically set up pagination, search, sorting, and more.** Meteor Candy will not release any additional data beyond what you specify in the `fields` array.

 ```javascript
 var subscriberData = {